 You can find Marsha on Green Mountain's website, which features her writing in articles and on her blog A Weight Lifted.
 You can also reach her on Twitter @MarshaHudnall and on Green Mountain at Fox Run's Facebook page, or email her at Marsha@fitwoman.com.

-at TEDGlobal 2013 about why she stopped dieting and started eating mindfully has received over 3.5 million views, and she has published opinion pieces in The New York Times
+Sandra Aamodt is a neuroscientist and science writer, most recently the author of Why Diets Make Us Fat: The Unintended Consequences of Our Obsession with Weight Loss.
+Her talk at TEDGlobal 2013 about why she stopped dieting and started eating mindfully has received over 3.5 million views, and she has published opinion pieces in The New York Times and elsewhere.

 In collaboration with Sam Wang from Princeton University, she wrote two other books.
 Welcome to Your Brain: Why You Lose Your Car Keys But Never Forget How to Drive and Other Puzzles of Everyday Life was named Young Adult Science Book of the Year by the American Association for the Advancement of Science in 2009.
 Welcome to Your Child’s Brain: How the Mind Grows from Conception to College was published in 2011.

 She received her undergraduate degree in biophysics from Johns Hopkins University and her Ph.D. in neuroscience from the University of Rochester.
 After four years of postdoctoral research at Yale University, she joined Nature Neuroscience, a leading scientific journal in the field of brain research, in 1998 and was editor in chief from 2003 to 2008.

 In her free time, Sandra loves dancing, truck camping, travel photography, hiking, and cooking.
 You can reach her via sandraaamodt.com, on Twitter @sandra_aamodt, or at email@example.com.